-HCUPnet is an interactive tool for identifying, tracking, analyzing, and comparing statistics on hospital and emergency care.
-HCUPnet provides statistics from the HCUP nationwide databases (NIS, KID, and NEDS) and the State-level databases (SID, SASD, and SEDD) for those States that have agreed to participate.
+HCUPnet is an online query system for identifying, tracking, analyzing, and comparing statistics on inpatient and outpatient care.
+HCUPnet provides statistics from the HCUP Nationwide Databases (NIS, KID, NEDS, and NRD) and the State Databases (SID, SASD, and SEDD) for those States that have agreed to participate.

 AHRQ Quality Indicators (QIs)

 AHRQ Quality Indicators (QIs) use hospital administrative data to highlight potential quality concerns, identify areas that need further study and investigation, and track changes over time.

 MONAHRQ is a software product that enables organizations - such as state and local data organizations, hospital systems, and health plans - to input either publicly available or their own data and quality metrics for hospitals, nursing homes, and physicians, and then generate a data-driven Web site that can be used by consumers or health care professionals to compare care providers.

 *Note* Effective September 27, 2017, technical support and software updates will no longer be available for the MONAHRQ tool.
 Existing software and supporting materials will remain available on the MONAHRQ Web site, as well as the open source project.